 (1) The log must be kept in an orderly manner.
 The log may be kept electronically or in writing.
+Unless otherwise stated, all classes of vessels may keep their log on a voyage basis or on a calendar basis (e.g. quarterly or monthly.)
 The required information for the particular class or category of station must be readily available.
 Key letters or abbreviations may be used if their proper meaning or explanation is contained elsewhere in the same log.

+REASON: Clarification

 (2) Erasures, obliterations, or willful destruction of written logs, or deletions of data or willful destruction of computer files or computer hardware containing electronic logs, is prohibited during the retention period.
 Corrections may be made only by the person originating the entry by striking out the error, initialing the correction and indicating the date of correction.
-With respect to electronic logs, striking out the error is to be accomplished using a strike-through formatting effect or a similar software function, and the correction is to be acknowledged through a dated electronic signature at the location of the strike-through.
+With respect to electronic logs, standard computer editing procedures are permitted.
+However, logs shall be backed up onto a separate file storage media and printed monthly, or printed at least weekly if not backed up.
+These printouts shall be signed by the watch-officer or other person responsible for the maintenance of the station log.